No need to break the bank for winter fun in Toronto. Layer up and let Toronto show you what winter in the city has to offer.

 Where: Over 200 restaurants around Toronto

-From January 26 to February 8, 2024, you can dive into some of the all-time best eats in Toronto at a reasonable price.
+From January 31 to February 13, 2025, you can dive into some of the all-time best eats in Toronto at reasonable prices.

 It's an opportunity for locals and visitors to eat incredible food at upscale, trendy and hip restaurants around the city made by some of the top-notch chefs Toronto has on hand.

-Prices vary from restaurant to restaurant, but all restaurants participating in Winterlicious offer prix-fixe lunch and dinner menus and often come in at half the price of a regular meal.
+Prices vary from restaurant to restaurant, but all restaurants participating in Winterlicious offer prix-fixe lunch and dinner menus which are often half the price of a regular meal.

 Calling all art and design lovers